jtpaek429/Task-Tracker/README.md

 <img width="551" height="514" alt="image" src="https://github.com/user-attachments/assets/7c076e08-1653-476a-b4cc-ca5aae518054" />

 ### Why I built this
 I took on this project as a learning exercise on how to prototype & build using Claude Code.
-I wanted to build something that would solve an actual problem that I experience, and ultimately landed on task tracking because I've always felt like I track many things across a number of contexts & urgencies.
+I wanted to build something that would solve an actual problem that I experience, and ultimately landed on task tracking because I've always felt like I had to track many things across a number of contexts & urgencies.

 ### Stack
 Vanilla JS · Supabase (Postgres + Auth) · Vercel · Resend